Cray-HPE/docs-csm/operations/network/management_network/Management_Network_Switch_Rename.md

 10.1.0.9        sw-cdu-002
 ```

-This system needs to do the renames in this order: do CDU switches (8 to 9, 7 to 8) and then leaf switches (4 to 7, but also 2 to 6), then aggregation switches (6 to 5, 5 to 4) and spine switches (3 to 3, and 1 to 2).
-These have IP address changes and name changes because there are now 3 digits instead of 2 for the switch hostname.
+The system in this example needs to do the renames in the following order:
+  1. CDU switches: 8 to 9, and 7 to 8
+  2. Leaf switches: 4 to 7, and 2 to 6
+  3. Aggregation switches: 6 to 5, and 5 to 4
+  4. Spine switches: 3 to 3, and 1 to 2

+These have IP address changes and name changes because there are now three digits instead of two for the switch hostname.

 1. Check switch IP addresses, names, and component names in /var/www/ephemeral/prep/${SYSTEM_NAME}/networks when booted from the LiveCD on ncn-m001.

    ```
    pit# export SYSTEM_NAME=eniac
    pit# cd /var/www/ephemeral/prep/${SYSTEM_NAME}/networks
-   pit# vi NMN.yaml
    ```

    Excerpt from NMN.yaml:

    ```
+   pit# vi NMN.yaml
      ip_reservations:
      - ip_address: 10.252.0.2
        name: sw-spine-001